1991 Geo Metro Convertible I drive this car daily back and forth from work in all kinds of weather and it performs perfectly.

 Today on CNBC, Chrysler CEO Bob Nardelli revealed a Tesla -like all-electric performance sports car called the Dodge ev along with three other vehicles operating either partially or entirely on an electric powertrain.
 The four vehicles are Chrysler's ENVI electric car motor program, and include an extended -electric Chrysler minivan, a new "gated community" electric called "the peapod" and a Jeep Wrangler four-door.
 The ev (electric vehicle), the first of the four unveiled, not only operates entirely on plug-in power like the Tesla Roadster and appears to have similar performance numbers, also has some striking visual similarities with the Tesla.
 And why shouldn't it?
 While the Tesla's built on the Lotus Elise, the Dodge ev appears to be based on the Lotus Europa. (electric motor conversion kits)

-Utilities: Grid can handle influx of electric cars
+Utilities: Grid can handle influx of electric cars By: AP

 Filed Under: Electric Vehicles -